Charles Lennox, 3rd Duke of Richmond: The Sussex Declaration

-On April 21, 2017, the Harvard Declaration Resources Project announced the discovery at West Sussex Record Office in Chichester, England, of a second parchment manuscript copy of the United States Declaration of Independence.
+On 21 April 2017 the Harvard Declaration Resources Project announced the discovery at West Sussex Record Office in Chichester, England, of a second parchment manuscript copy of the United States Declaration of Independence.
 Named the "Sussex Declaration" by historians Danielle Allen and Emily Sneff, it differs from the National Archives version (which the finders refer to as the "Matlack Declaration") in that the signatures on it are not grouped by States.
 How this manuscript arrived in England is as yet unknown, but the finders believe that the randomness of the signatures points to an origin with signatory James Wilson, who had argued strongly that the Declaration was made not by the States but by the whole people.
 The Sussex Declaration is thought probably to have been brought back to England by the Duke of Richmond.

+However, in 2025 Professor Allen, after continued research, wrote of her conviction that the Sussex Declaration was brought from Philadelphia to Lewes, Sussex not by the Duke of Richmond, but by Thomas Paine, on a brief return visit home in 1787, as a gift to the duke, his longtime patron and friend.

 Memorials

 Both Richmond County, North Carolina and Richmond County, Georgia are named in the 3rd Duke's memory.